Adil Usman Rashid

 Right hand Bat

-Adil Rashid overcame English cricket's troubled relationship with legspin by establishing himself as the country's leading white-ball spinner in 2015 and four years later was a key part of their World Cup-winning side.
-At the time of Rashid's recall to the limited-overs set-up (he had played five ODIs and five T20Is in 2009) no legspinner had taken more than five white-ball wickets for England; over the next six years, Rashid took more than 200.
+Adil Rashid did much to set right English cricket's troubled relationship with legspin when he established himself as the country's leading white-ball spinner in 2015 and four years later was a key part of their World Cup-winning side.
+At the time of Rashid's recall to the limited-overs set-up in 2015, no legspinner had taken more than five white-ball wickets for England; over the next six years, Rashid took more than 200.

-His success in the limited-overs game owed much to his variation - and his wicked googly in particular - and it was no great surprise when Trevor Bayliss gave him a Test debut in 2015 against Pakistan.
-His recall in 2018, a year after signing a white-ball-only contract with Yorkshire, was much more controversial.
-Rashid performed creditably in whites, taking 60 wickets in 19 Tests, but often struggled for control and a long-standing shoulder complaint meant his focus returned to the shorter formats after the 2019 tour of the Caribbean.
+His success in the limited-overs game owed much to his variation - and his wicked googly in particular - and it was no great surprise when he got his Test debut in 2015 against Pakistan.
+Rashid took 60 wickets in 19 Tests, but often struggled for control and a long-standing shoulder complaint meant his focus returned to the shorter formats after the 2019 tour of the Caribbean.

-Born in Bradford, Rashid became the third Yorkshire-born player of Asian extraction to represent the county in 2006 and his performance on debut against Warwickshire at Scarborough - he took 6 for 67 to seal victory by an innings - felt like a breakthrough moment.
-The following summer brought a maiden first-class hundred against Worcestershire and the young player of the year award from the Cricket Writers' Club and in 2008, he earned call-ups as a back-up player on Test tours to India and the Caribbean after taking 62 Championship wickets.
+Born in Bradford, he became the third Yorkshire-born player of Asian extraction to represent the county in 2006, and his 6 for 67 on debut against Warwickshire at Scarborough felt like a breakthrough moment.
+In 2008, he earned call-ups as a back-up player on Test tours to India and the Caribbean after taking 62 Championship wickets.

-His introduction to Test cricket was brutal as he returned 0 for 163 against Pakistan in Abu Dhabi, but his 5 for 64 in the second innings demonstrated why England had been so keen to turn him into a red-ball bowler.
-He was England's leading wicket-taker in India in 2016-17 with 23 - 13 more than anyone else - but averaged the wrong side of 35 and leaked 3.70 runs an over.
-It was a reminder that Rashid is at his most threatening when batters are forced to attack.
+His introduction to Test cricket was brutal as he returned 0 for 163 against Pakistan in Abu Dhabi in 2015, but his 5 for 64 in the second innings demonstrated why England had been so keen to turn him into a red-ball bowler.
+He was their leading wicket-taker in India in 2016-17 with 23 - 13 more than anyone else - but averaged the wrong side of 35 and leaked 3.70 runs an over.

-Controversy reared its head in 2018 when, months after signing a white-ball-only contract with Yorkshire, Rashid was handed a Test recall for the home series against India by Ed Smith, a selector keen to think outside the box.
-He took 10 wickets in the series before forming part of a spin trio with Moeen and Jack Leach during England's 3-0 win in Sri Lanka, but after an expensive Test in the Caribbean in early 2019, he was left out once more.
+Controversy reared its head in 2018, when, months after signing a white-ball-only contract with Yorkshire, Rashid was handed a Test recall for the home series against India by Ed Smith, a selector keen to think outside the box.
+He took ten wickets in the series before forming part of a spin trio with Moeen Ali and Jack Leach during England's 3-0 win in Sri Lanka, but after an expensive Test in the Caribbean in early 2019, he was left out once more.

 Batting & Fielding